Thursday, May 24, 2012

 I'm "sweet" on Costa Rican Mangos!
-They're everywhere!
+They're everywhere right now!!

 The mango tree itself is a truly a remarkable work of Mother Nature, with cultivated specimens living for 300 years or more, and

 reaching heights of 120 feet, with tap roots that can push 20 feet into the earth.
-The fruit is also a wonder of tropical evolution with a large center seed, a thick protective exterior skin and a
+The fruit is also a wonder of tropical evolution with a large seed in the center, a thick protective exterior skin and a

 juicy and wonderfully peach like flavor and texture.
 Fruits with a more fibrous flesh often develop this less desirable texture when grown with hard water and/or chemical fertilizers.